font/k8s-example-apps/pacman-nodejs-app/docs/kubernetes-cluster-gke-federation.md

 **Be sure to include the trailing `.` in the DNS zone name**.

 `kubefed init` will set some defaults if you do not override them on the command line.
-For example, `--dns-provider='google-clouddns'` is set by default which is what we want anyway.
+For example, `--dns-provider='google-clouddns'` is set by default in Kubernetes versions <= 1.5.
 However, starting with `kubefed` version
 1.6, this argument is mandatory.
-Additionally, you can pass`--image='gcr.io/google_containers/hyperkube-amd64:v1.5.6'` to specify a different version of the federation API server and controller manager.
+Additionally, you can pass `--image='gcr.io/google_containers/hyperkube-amd64:v1.5.6'` to specify a different version of the federation API server and controller manager.
 By default, the image version it pulls will match the version of `kubefed` you are using i.e. `v1.5.6` in this case.